prophesee-ai/openeb/cmake/custom_targets/README_metavision_open.md

     * download and extract [vcpkg version 2022.03.10](https://github.com/microsoft/vcpkg/archive/refs/tags/2022.03.10.zip)
     * `cd <VCPKG_SRC_DIR>`
     * `bootstrap-vcpkg.bat`
-  * finally, install the libraries by running `vcpkg.exe install --triplet x64-windows libusb eigen3 boost opencv glfw3 glew gtest dirent`
+  * install the libraries by running `vcpkg.exe install --triplet x64-windows libusb eigen3 boost opencv glfw3 glew gtest dirent`
     * Note that to avoid using `--triplet x64-windows`, which informs vcpkg to install packages for a x64-windows target, you can run `setx VCPKG_DEFAULT_TRIPLET x64-windows` (you need to close the command line and re-open it to ensure that this variable is set)
+  * Finally, download and install [ffmpeg](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z) and add the `bin` directory to your PATH.

 #### Install pybind